+Corresponding author:

-Corresponding author: Erna Erawati, SKep, Ns, MKep Poltekkes Kemenkes Semarang, Semarang, Indonesia.
-E-mail: enaerawati57@yahoo.com Self management will reduce the complications incidence that often occur in patients with diabetes mellitus.7 Some studies show that diabetes self-management has a positive impact on Glycated Hemoglobin A levels after 3 months intervention.8-9 The adherence to medication become important factor in glycaemic control 10-11 as well as the duration of diabetes and family support.11-12 adopted.
-A research showed that spiritual therapies had a positive impact on individual's intention to behave a certain behavior14, reduce negative activities15-16 and improve lifestyle habits.17
+Erna Erawati, SKep, Ns, MKep Poltekkes Kemenkes Semarang, Semarang, Indonesia.
+E-mail: emaerawati57@yahoo.com Self management will reduce the complications incidence that often occur in patients with diabetes mellitus.
+The Some studies show that diabetes self-management has a positive impact on Glycated Hemoglobin A levels after 3 months intervention.
+The adherence to medication become important factor in glycaemic control 10-11 as well as the duration of diabetes and family support.
+The support of the complex support

 Family support has a significant influence on patient's adherence to the treatment.
-Family's support bring positive impacts on diabetes management.11-12 Thus, family empowerment can be implemented through family-centered nursing.
-Family-centered nursing is the process of all family members participation in managing health problems experienced by family members.13
+Family's support bring positive impacts on diabetes management.
+11-12 Thus, family empowerment can be implemented through family-centered nursing.
+Family-centered nursing is the process of all family members participation in managing health problems experienced by family members.
+13

 Health behavior and belief could improve compliance on diabetic treatment.
-Spirituality is an unique aspect that is owned by each individual regardless of beliefs or religion
+Spirituality is an unique aspect that is owned by each individual regardless of beliefs or religion adopted.
+A research showed that spiritual therapies had a positive impact on individual's intention to behave a certain behavior14, reduce negative activities15-16 and improve lifestyle habits.17